LukasKnuth/lknuth.dev/content/writings/design_technical_interview.md

 This tends to penalize people with families or just less free time, so we decided to avoid it.
 We've gotten largely positive feedback from candidates for this decision.

-Many candidates spend too much time making their systems diagrams pretty.
+Many candidates spend too much time making their diagrams look pretty.
-Instead discouraging this verbally, we could also use less precise tooling, like MS Paint.
-If the tool doesn't allow perfectly adjusting boxes, it's immediately clear that this isn't expected either.
+This is an interesting observation.
+On the one hand, we could discourage this behavior for example by choosing tooling that doesn't allow for precise alignment of diagrams.
+On the other hand, we also fell this is a good tell if the candidate is able to focus on what's relevant.

 Interviews like these create high pressure situations, almost like school tests.
 Additionally, time is very constrained.